Our weekly cleaning schedule will help you stay on top of the most important areas to clean each week so you can relax and enjoy your family.

 First, take a look at your end goal.
 Do you want the house cleaned each week, or do you prefer cleaning on a monthly cleaning rotation?

-I have had to learn not to stand up to anyone standards but my own.
-In the past, I have heaped unneeded stress upon myself by falling into the comparison trap.
+I don’t live by anyone’s standards but my own.
+In the past, I heaped unneeded stress upon myself by falling into the comparison trap.

 - The benefit to a weekly cleaning schedule- A weekly cleaning schedule, when action is taken every day can offer a sensible organizational pattern that is easy to follow and keep up with.
 (See Option #1 below…)